 If we were a PFIC for any taxable year during which you held shares as a U.S. Shareholder and you did not timely elect to treat us as a "qualified electing fund" under Section 1295 of the Code or elect to mark the ordinary shares to market, you would be subject to special tax rules that have a penalizing effect on the receipt of an "excess distribution" on the ordinary shares.
-Generally, a distribution is considered an excess distribution to the extent it exceeds 125% of the average annual distributions in the prior three years.
-You would also be subject to special tax rules that have a penalizing effect on the gain from the disposition of the ordinary shares, including the treatment if any such gain as ordinary income, not capital gain.
+Generally, a distribution is considered an excess distribution to the extent it exceeds 125% of the average annual distributions in the prior three years (or, if shorter, your holding period of the ordinary shares before the taxable year).
+You would also be subject to special tax rules that have a penalizing effect on the disposition of the ordinary shares, including the treatment if any such gain as ordinary income, not capital gain.

 A U.S. Shareholder may be able to mitigate certain adverse tax consequences of holding shares in a PFIC by making a "qualified electing fund," "deemed sale" or "mark-to-market" election.
-However, as a U.S. Shareholder you may make a qualified electing fund election only if we agree to furnish certain tax information annually.
+However, these elections require specific conditions to be met, for example, as a U.S. Shareholder you may make a qualified electing fund election only if we agree to furnish certain tax information annually.
 We do not presently prepare or provide this information, and this information may not be available to you if we are subsequently determined to be a PFIC.
-A number of specific rules and requirements apply to a U.S. Shareholder under either of the elections available to owners of a PFIC.
+A number of specific rules and requirements apply to a U.S. Shareholder under any of the elections available to owners of a PFIC.
 You are urged to consult your tax advisor concerning these elections.